jifunks/botany/README.md

 * Curses-based menu system, optimized for 80x24 terminal
 * 20+ Species of plants w/ ASCII art for each
 * Persistent aging system that allows your plant to grow even when app is closed
+* Generations: each plant you bring to its full growth potential rewards you with 20% growth speed for the next plant
 * Random and rare mutations can occur at any point in a plant's life
 * SQLite Community Garden of other users' plants (for shared unix servers)
 * Data files are created in the user's home (~) directory, along with a JSON file that can be used in other apps.